richardgaunt/cli-starter/README.md

-# Create CLI Template
+# 🚀 Create CLI Template

 A starter kit generator for CLI applications.
-This tool helps you quickly scaffold a new command-line application with all the necessary configurations.
+This tool helps you quickly scaffold a new command-line interface application with all the necessary configurations.

-## Features
+## ✨ Features

-- Interactive prompts for project configuration
-- Generates a complete CLI application structure
+- 📂 Generates a complete CLI application structure
-- Sets up testing with Jest
+- 🧪 Sets up testing with Jest
-- Configures ESLint for code quality
+- 🔍 Configures ESLint for code quality
-- Initializes Git repository
+- 🔄 Initializes Git repository
+- 🛠️ Sets up Command parsing with Commander.js
+- 💬 User input handling with Inquirer

-## Installation
+## 📋 Installation

 ```bash
 # Install globally